GhostOfSarina/sing-box-daily-telegram/README.md

 ```
 bot_token =>  "2XXXXXXXX1:AXXXX_9XXXXXXXXXXXXXXXN-RXXXXXs"
 chat_id =>  "-10000000000000"
 ```

-# fill setting file with your values
+# Fill setting file with your values

 Setting file is located in /root/settings.json and you can easily modify settings.
 After changing settings, it necessary to run again `./sing-box-telegram` after changing.  <b />